Dirk Marcellis

-Dirk Marcellis (born 13 April 1988) is a former Dutch footballer who played as a centre back.
-After a non-playing period at PSV Marcellis fought back at AZ and became one of its important players.
+Dirk Antoon Nico Marcellis (born 13 April 1988) is a Dutch former professional footballer who played as a centre back.
+After a non-playing period at PSV Eindhoven, Marcellis fought back at AZ Alkmaar and became one of its important players.
 After suffering from injuries, he signed with NAC Breda in January 2015.
 He signed with PEC Zwolle after NAC was relegated.
 He retired in 2018 due to a severe knee injury.

 Club career

 PSV Eindhoven

 Born in Horst aan de Maas, Marcellis began his professional career at PSV Eindhoven.
 Despite being short for a central defender, Marcellis worked his way up the ladder at the club, and eventually played his way in the starting line-up, forming a confident pair with Mexican defender Carlos Salcido.
 It was then that Marcellis was first really noticed by the bigger audience.
 He managed himself quite comfortably in the PSV defence, and almost effortlessly replaced the highly rated Brazilian central defender Alex, who went back to Chelsea after being loaned by PSV for several seasons.
-On 30 July 2009, Marcellis scored a last-minute goal against Bulgarian side PFC Cherno More Varna to help his team to a 1–0 home win in a third qualifying round game of the UEFA Europa League.
-He transferred to AZ after they sold their striker Jeremain Lens to PSV.
+On 30 July 2009, Marcellis scored a last-minute goal against Bulgarian side Cherno More Varna to help his team to a 1–0 home win in a third qualifying round game of the UEFA Europa League.
+He transferred to AZ Alkmaar after they sold their striker Jeremain Lens to PSV.

-AZ
+AZ Alkmaar

-On 21 May 2010, he was involved with the deal with Jeremain Lens.
+On 21 May 2010, Marcellis was involved with the deal with Jeremain Lens.
 Lens went to PSV and AZ contracted Marcellis.
 After a non-playing period at PSV, Marcellis fought back at AZ and became one of the more reliable defenders in the league.
-Unfortunately he injured his knee in May 2013 and as a result he missed the whole 2013–14 season.
+He injured his knee in May 2013 and as a result he missed the whole 2013–14 season.
 After his contract expired in July 2014, he was released.
 However, in October 2014, he was given an opportunity to earn a new contract with the Alkmaar side by signing an amateur deal.
 He returned as a substitute in the match against Feyenoord on 14 December 2014.